salilab/optimal_representation/inputs/binary_complexes/README.md

 finding an optimal representation for complex 7CEI when the component protein structures are known, and one for finding optimal representations given sparse and dense input crosslinks for complex 2IDO).

 - `inputs for modeling`: crosslinks files, FASTA and PDB files.
+In the case of complex 1AVX, Modeller files are also present since missing residues were added to both proteins in the complex.

 - `topology file`: a file with lines in the following format for fixing the representation for each protein domain.
 `*Protein domain protein_chain fastakey start_residue end_residue pdb pdb_chain resolution color*`